Review

 Say-10 (2019)

 Hoo boy!
 What am I really supposed to say to introduce The Eradicator.
 The concept is based on a Kids in the Hall sketch, and it definitely draws some inspiration.
 But it’s also hard to picture the small stature, screeching Bruce McCulloch character being into this style of hardcore.
-He seems more like an Iron Maiden kind of guy to me.
-But, … Read more
+He seems more like an Iron Maiden kind of guy to … Read more